kyratrades/kyratrades.github.io/docs/videos.md

 : The musical features music and lyrics by Cole Porter, and a book by Herbert Fields, based on a story by E. Ray Goetz and Arno.
 Includes rehearsal footage and press reels.
 A head comes into frame on occasion but on large part a beautiful capture.

 ## Newsies

+#### Newsies - Pre-Broadway / Paper Mill Playhouse - October, 2011
+{: .no_toc .d-inline-block }

+FORMAT
+: VOB+smalls `3.92 GB` `Original files`

+CAST
+: Jeremy Jordan (Jack Kelly), Kara Lindsay (Katherine Plumber), Andrew Keenan-Bolger (Crutchie), John Dossett (Joseph Pulitzer), Helen Anker (Medda Larkin), RJ Fattori (Les Jacobs), Ben Fankhauser (Davey Jacobs), Ryan Breslin (Race), Andy Richardson (Romeo), Brendon Stimson (Oscar Delancey), Mike Faist (Morris Delancey), Tommy Bracco (Spot Conlon), Aaron J Albano (Finch), Ryan Steele (Specs), Garett Hawe (Albert), John E Brady (Wiesel/Mr. Jacobi/Mayor), Mark Aldrich (Seitz), Laurie Veldheer (Hannah), Ephraim Sykes (Mush)

+NOTES
+: Filmed in 16:9 widescreen, almost no obstructions except for a head on the edge of the widest shots.
+Only very brief drop-outs for applause.
+Super fun for fans of the show to see the version before it came to Broadway.
+This is the only known full video of this pre-Broadway production.
+Yes, there is a typo in Andrew Keenan-Bolger's name in the video's cast list.
+Sorry.
+Audio fed in from external source, so the audio is nice and clear.
+Do not identify master or exact date.

 #### Newsies - Broadway - February 10, 2013
 {: .no_toc .d-inline-block }